 Each fertility clinic is different and requires different protocols.
 Each surrogate will be required to follow a cycle calendar specifically for their transfer.
 The typical medications taken are Pre-Natal Vitamins, Birth Control, Lupron, Progesterone, and Estrogen.
 Some medications are taken orally and others are in the form of self-injections.

-At The Surrogacy SOURCE, surrogates are well compensated.
-First-time surrogates in California and Oregon are compensated $40,000, all other states are compensated $35,000, and experienced surrogates can earn more compensation which we discuss with each experienced surrogate.
+At The Surrogacy Source, surrogates are well compensated.
+First time surrogates in CA & CO are compensated $55,000.
+All other states are compensated $50,000, and experienced surrogates can earn more compensation which we discuss with each experienced surrogate.
 For more information on surrogate compensation, please visit our compensation page which offers complete details.